 Electrolytes are charged metallic “ions” that help balance fluid pressure inside our cells and control the pH of our blood.
-Normal nerve, heart and muscle function relies on adequate amounts of these minerals, and deficiencies can hamper performance dramatically.
-The root cause of muscle cramps is usually from a lack of electrolytes, especially potassium and magnesium.
-Water does not supply enough of these minerals anymore.
+Normal nerve, heart and muscle function rely on adequate amounts of these minerals, and deficiencies can hamper performance dramatically.
+Water is consumed per kilogram of body weight more than any other item in the diet, making it a major source of minerals.
+However water does not supply enough of these minerals anymore.

 32 oz. water

 1 orange, lemon, and 1/2 cucumber sliced